elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 2. Custom Query field overflows the viewport and cannot be completely visualized/edited when the query is too long, i.e. occupies too many lines.
 This is often the case from Prebuilt Rules.
 The editable field also does not allow scrolling.
 See example:
    ![](2023-12-01-14-13-07.png)

-### Rule fields

-- What rule fields will be customizable and for what fields we will disable customization?
-- How are we going to handle various fields in the rule upgrade workflow?
-- What concrete diff algorithms for what rule fields we will need to write?

 ## Upgrading Prebuilt Rules